cul/ac-academiccommons/README.md

 ## Helpful things to know
 ### Authentication/Authorization
 We are using cul_omniauth to provide Columbia CAS login (authentication).
 In addition, we are using CanCanCan for authorization of specific tasks.
 Right now, we just have one role, and that's 'admin.'
 Later, we might want a more complex permissions structure, but for right now this fits our needs.
 Any page that requires authentication will redirect the user to the Columbia CAS login page.
 If a json response is requested, the user is not redirected.

+### Statistics
+For every asset and item in Academic Commons we store view and download statistics.
+Assets should only have download statistics and items should only have view statistics.
+When we calculate download statistics for an item we use the download statistics of its assets.
+If there are multiple assets associated with an item, we use the download statistics for the most downloaded asset.

+### Notifications
+- When an item is first added to Academic Commons, we notify the author of the availability of the item if there is a UNI present for the author.

+- Monthly statistics email are sent to authors manually.
+Authors can opt-out of receiving emails by using an unsubscribe link.
+Administrators can also prevent authors from getting emails by adding an Email Preference for the author.

+- Academic Commons staff are sent an email when a new deposit is added or when a new agreement is signed.

+- Depositors that self-identify as students are sent a notification that serves as a reminder that departmental approval is required for student works.